 Ofsted is the Office for Standards in Education, Children’s Services and Skills.
 This body reports directly to Parliament and they are independent and impartial.
 One of the duties of Ofsted is to inspect schools.
-Inspections are usually once every three years and schools are telephoned the day before an inspection takes place.
+Inspections are usually once every four to five years and schools are telephoned the day before an inspection takes place.
 Brookburn’s last inspection was in November 2011.

 The inspection lasts no longer than two days.
 Inspectors look at the school’s self-evaluation, consider the school’s performance results, and examine the previous inspection report to prepare before the visit.